 You can now connect to the MCP server either from an agent on Blaxel (using the Blaxel SDK), or from an external client that supports WebSockets transport.

-Overview of deployment life-cycle
+Reference for deployment life-cycle

 Manage revisions

 As you iterate on your software development, you will need to update the version of a function that is currently deployed and used by your consumers.
 Every time you build a new version of your function, this creates a revision.
-Blaxel stores the 10 latest revisions for each object.
+Blaxel stores the 10 latest revisions for each object. image.png Revisions are atomic builds of your deployment that can be either deployed (accessible via the inference endpoint) or not.
+This system enables you to:

 • rollback a deployment to its exact state from an earlier date